skmahanthi/build-a-supergraph/01-setup/README.md

 For both `dev` and `prod` clusters:

 - Configures your local `kubectl` so you can inspect your clusters
+- For GCP users:
   - Configures namespace, service account, and role bindings for Open Telemetry and Google Traces.
+- For AWS users:
+  - Configures load balancer controller policy and IAM service account

 </details>